subahanii/COVID19-India-API/README.md

 <br><br>

 ### Thank You.:pray:
-##### If you like this please appreciate by giving start and Fork for contribution and make it more usefull it.
+##### If you like this please appreciate by giving start and Fork for contribution and make it more usefull.
 Thank You...! :clap: :clap: :clap: